The Two Types of Federal Student Loans Available for Graduate Students

 The Federal Direct Unsubsidized loan has both yearly and lifetime borrowing limits.

 Students who have reached their yearly or lifetime borrowing limit in the Unsubsidized loan can obtain additional funding using the Direct PLUS loan program.
-The Direct PLUS loan has no lifetime borrowing limit as long as credit requirements are met, but it is capped by the yearly Cost of Attendance (COA) borrowing limit which includes tuition, books/supplies, transportation (for programs with in-person events), room/board, and personal expenses.
+The Direct PLUS loan has no lifetime borrowing limit as long as credit requirements are met, but it is capped by the yearly Cost of Attendance (COA) budget which includes tuition, books/supplies, transportation (for programs with in-person events), room/board, and personal expenses.